Skip to content

 The good news is that the new integration has been mostly a drop-in replacement, not requiring any breaking code changes for the user.
 Besides the features and changes listed in this section, everything else should continue to work as expected.

-DGS Configuration with Spring GraphQL
+DGS Configuration with Spring for GraphQL

 There is some overlap between configuration properties for DGS and Spring-GraphQL.
 Where properties overlap, we use the DGS property for the best backward compatibility.
 The following is the list of overlapping properties: